 According to Common Sense Media, teens spend an average of nine hours online daily, so it goes without saying that if you want to reach prospective students where they are, your forms should integrate easily with social media platforms.
 For example, by connecting your online forms to your school’s Twitter account, you expand your reach to those who might not visit your site on a regular basis.
 Tools such as Formstack’s Twitter form make is easy to keep users engaged.

 Your college or university’s online presence is the front door to everything your school has to offer.
 If you want to get more prospective students enrolled and on campus, you need to fulfill the needs of your target audience: high school students.
-Discover excellent data on the wants, needs, and attitudes of this target audience by grabbing your copy of the 2019 E-Expectations Trend Report now.
 Use this data to boost your digital engagement and ultimately convert prospects into students.

 About the Author

 OmniUpdate is the definitive partner of choice among web content management system (CMS) providers in higher education.
-Backed by award-winning training and support, OmniUpdate’s OU Campus® CMS is the easiest to use with features and modules designed to meet higher ed’s unique needs.
+Backed by award-winning training and support, OmniUpdate’s OU Campus® CMS is easy to use with features designed to meet higher ed’s unique needs.